trent-gill/portfolio/README.md

 1. If you haven't yet, please create a GitHub account.

-2. Open the Keywords folder (above if you are viewing this in a browser) and click on the file labeled remix.md
+2. In the repository labeled Group2-peer_review, open the Keywords folder and click on the file labeled remix.md: https://github.com/oudiglearn/Group2-peer_review/blob/master/keywords/remix.md.

 3. Scroll through the file and look to see how the article is laid out.
 Notice that the meta-data for the article is presented at the top of the screen for this draft form and that the current status of the article is presented in the first section.